 This article and video are not sponsored, so I might say bad things on some of the items I have, so if you are one of the brands concerned by this and you are not happy about what I am about to say, then send me a check and I will make another video, just for you!

 I also carry with me the Insta360 oneX!
-That good old 360° camera that helps me capture 360 degrees videos of my photoshoot sessions that makes some of you guys sick.
-I mount it on my camera on the hot whoe mount and hit the record button, and voilà, I can now worry less about my behind the scenes video and more about my shoot, because I can do it later in post.
+That good old 360° camera that helps me capture 360 degrees videos of my photoshoot sessions makes some of you guys sick.
+I mount it on my camera on the hot shoe mount and hit the record button, and voilà, I can now worry less about my behind-the-scenes video and more about my shoot, because I can do it later in post.
 Plus I save a bit of money because I don’t have to hire someone to film for me (just kidding).

 An SD, Compact flash, and CF express card readers (Lexar 3.0 SD and CF card reader and Angelbird CF express card readers)